The Fungies!

-The Fungies! is an American animated comedy television series created by Stephen P. Neary for HBO Max.
-The first part of the first season premiered on August 20, 2020, on HBO Max, followed by the second part of the season on October 8, 2020.
+The Fungies! is an American animated comedy television series created by Stephen P. Neary and produced by Cartoon Network Studios for HBO Max.

+The first season was first premiered on HBO Max in two parts, releasing in August 20, and October 8, 2020, respectively.
 The series made its linear premiere on Cartoon Network on June 4, 2021.
+The series had concluded after its third season, that same year on December 16.
+The series was removed from HBO Max in August 2022 among several other titles from the service as part of cost-cutting measures at parent company Warner Bros.
+Discovery.
+Series creator Stephen P. Neary criticized the service for its decision.
+The show was also removed from digital purchase in October 2023.

 Premise

 The Fungies! is set in a prehistoric and mythological metropolis of Fungietown in a strange prehistoric world inhabited by some fungi-looking creatures and occasional dinosaurs.
-The series follows the adventures of Seth, one of the town's young mushroom inhabitants, whose love for scientific adventures often ends with him stirring trouble with the local inhabitants and learning to understand others.
+The series follows the adventures of Seth, one of the town's young mushroom inhabitants, whose love for scientific adventures often ends up with him stirring trouble with the local inhabitants and learning to understand others.